Highrock Church: Building architecture and history

 The church building was constructed in 1841 for a Universalist congregation that had broken off from First Parish Congregational Church, which maintained a Unitarian belief.
 It was originally trimmed with Greek Revival features, and lacked the projecting entry and tower.
 In 1860 it was substantially altered according to plans developed by ecclesiastical architect Thomas Silloway, which included the elaborate front and a tower with a 90 ft spire.
-The spire was blown away in the Great New England Hurricane of 1938, and was replaced by the cupola.
+The spire was damaged in the Great New England Hurricane of 1938, and was replaced by the cupola.
 The church's architecture is regarded as one of the finest examples of early Italianate ecclesiastical architecture in the Greater Boston area.

 In 1961, the two congregations reunited at the Unitarian Church.
 In 1964, Saint Athasius Greek Orthodox Church purchased the building from the Universalists and made the site its home until 2004.
 The church building was added to the National Register of Historic Places in 1983.
 In 2006, the Highrock congregation purchased the building, after the Greek Orthodox congregation moved to a larger structure (the former St. James Roman Catholic Church in Arlington).